tounyan/jumping-sunfish/README.md

 To see a preview of the game play: https://www.youtube.com/watch?v=Tt5pQBSUECk

 This is my first introductory project at Deakin University to C# (and Object-Oriented Programming in general).
-Jumping Sunfish is a Flapping Bird:tm: copy cat game utilising the SplashKit library.
+Jumping Sunfish is a FlappyBird copycat game utilising the SplashKit library.
 Player uses the space bar to move a sunfish vertically, getting point by navigating seaweeds and poison, finding pearl and eating shrimp.
 The game comes with 3 levels: Easy - Medium - Hard.

 ## Getting started